-1. Create your resume in Microsoft Word or Google Docs
+1. Use Microsoft Word or Google Docs to create your resume

-Your shareable resume should always be in a PDF format!
-It’s the best format to apply for jobs online and can’t be altered easily.
+That brings us to the second step: always send a PDF copy of your resume with your job applications.
+PDF is the best format to apply for jobs online and can’t be altered easily.

 3. Have two types of resumes

-Applying to jobs online is done best with a simple resume that highlights your skills and work history.
+The most efficient way to apply for jobs online is to use a simple resume that highlights your skills and work history.
 Exclude images, graphs, videos, columns, fields, headers, and footers.
-Applicant Tracking Systems (ATS) can’t read these and will distort your application.
+Applicant Tracking Systems (ATS) can’t read these items and will distort your application.

-Computers are very smart but different fonts can mess with ATS.
-The goal is to get your resume through to the hiring manager and using different fonts and symbols can make this difficult for you.
+Computers are very intelligent, but something as minor as using multiple fonts can mess with Applicant Tracking Systems.
+Your goal should be to get your resume through the ATS and to the hiring manager, and using different fonts and symbols can make this especially challenging for you.

 - Times New Roman

-If you do not capitalize your name, your employer, or your job title then the ATS will think it’s a spelling mistake and instantly reject your resume.
+If you do not capitalize your name, employer, or job title, the ATS will think it’s a spelling mistake and instantly reject your resume.

-A heading is different than a header.
-Be sure to put your name in your heading with your email (make sure your email is professional and clean!), phone number, and a link to your LinkedIn profile.
+Your resume should have a proper heading (yes, this is different than a header).
+Put your name in your heading with your email (one that is professional and clean!), phone number, and a link to your LinkedIn profile.
 DO NOT include your address!

-A summary or objective will give the hiring manager an overview of who you are and what you are looking to do.
-The average hiring manager only spends 6-10 seconds on each resume before making a decision to move on.
-So make it count!
+A summary or objective provides the hiring manager with a brief overview of who you are and what you hope to achieve.
+The average hiring manager only spends 6-10 seconds on each resume before deciding to pass or move forward with the candidate.
+Your summary/objective should count!

-*Some schools don’t recommend this so double-check with your career advisor.
+*Some schools recommend omitting a summary/objective, so double-check with your career advisor.

 8. Use common titles

-For each of your sections, you should use common titles that hiring managers and ATS are used to seeing.
-Title your sections with Work Experience, Education, Objective, and Summary.
+Use common section titles that hiring managers and the ATS would be familiar with.
+We recommend using Work Experience, Education, Objective, and Summary.

-Use something similar to the following when listing your school:
+Use this format or something similar to list your education:

 Degree & Major

-Use something similar to the following when listing your experience/jobs:
+Use this format or something similar to list your experience/jobs:

 Company Name Location